Bwatiye

 - Traditional Healers

-- Traditional healers, known as 'Bokas', play a vital role in healthcare, using herbal remedies and spiritual guidance.
+- Traditional healers, known as 'Bokas', are respected figures in Bwatiye society, providing herbal treatments and spiritual guidance.

 - Gender Roles In Healthcare